Violence erupts outside London but capital quiet

 Police are likely to come under fresh pressure over that incident after a watchdog said Tuesday there was no evidence that a handgun retrieved by police at the scene had been fired.
 Reports initially suggested Mark Duggan had shot at police.

 Tottenham includes areas with the highest unemployment rates in London.
-It also has a history of racial tension with local young people, especially blacks, resenting police behaviour.
+It also has a history of racial tension with local young people, especially blacks, resenting police behavior.

-"It's us versus them, the police, the system," said one youth at a grim housing estate in the London district of Hackney, the epicentre of Monday night's rioting.
+"It's us versus them, the police, the system," said one youth at a grim housing estate in the London district of Hackney, the epicenter of Monday night's rioting.

 "They call it looting and criminality.
 It's not that.
 There's a real hatred against the system."
 His friends, some covering their faces with hoods, nodded in agreement.

-The London 2012 Organising Committee hosted an International Olympic Committee visit "as planned" Tuesday and said the violence would not hurt preparations for the Olympics.
+The London 2012 Organizing Committee hosted an International Olympic Committee visit "as planned" Tuesday and said the violence would not hurt preparations for the Olympics.

 However, other sporting events suffered.
-England cancelled Wednesday's international soccer friendly with the Netherlands and three club games were also called off.
+England canceled Wednesday's international soccer friendly with the Netherlands and three club games were also called off.

 The ramifications also extended into international finance at a time when world markets are in turmoil.